-FRIENDS OF ALEXANDRA - SOUTH AFRICA

-Friends of Alexandra was established as an NGO in 2007 with the aim to assist the people of Alexandra township, one of the most impoverished areas around Johannesburg.
+FRIENDS OF ALEXANDRA - SOUTH AFRICA Friends of Alexandra was established as an NGO in 2007 with the aim to assist the people of Alexandra township, one of the most impoverished areas around Johannesburg.
 Alexandra has a population of 600,000 people.
+Unemployment is as high as 70% with 30% of residents living in homes without electricity, running township, one of the most impoverished areas around Johannesburg.
+Alexandra has a population of 600,000 people.
 Unemployment is as high as 70% with 30% of residents living in homes without electricity, running water or sewerage.
 Lifespan because of HIV/AIDS is 42 years on average.
 The focus of Friends of Alexandra is on education and early childhood development.

-18. FRIENDS OF HWANGE TRUST - ZIMBABWE
+19. FRIENDS OF HWANGE TRUST - ZIMBABWE